hipposleek/theScoreDemo/README.md

 1. Ensure Maven is installed on local machine
 2. Clone this repository from the `develop` branch
 3. In the `data.properties` file, please update the IP address and port number of your local machine.
 The AndroidDeviceName can be left as is. (file is located at: **src/main/java/theScore/resources**)
-4. Open `theScoreDemo` folder and type in Terminal: `mvn test -PAndroidTest`
+4. In Terminal, proceed to the `theScoreDemo` folder and type: `mvn test -PAndroidTest`

 ## Test Requirements
 Write an automated test that finds a league, team, or player within theScore app and verify the specified steps.
 Assume the project you create will be the foundation for an automation suite, so please build appropriate abstractions as necessary.